nopSolutions/nopCommerce-Docs/en/developer/tutorials/system-requirements-for-developing.md

 > [!NOTE]
 >
+> The **Windows Client 7 SP1, 8.1** operating systems are no longer supported, starting with .NET 7.0.
+>
-> For more information about supported OS versions please visit [this page](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md)
+> For more information about supported OS versions please visit [this page](https://github.com/dotnet/core/blob/main/release-notes/7.0/supported-os.md)

 ## 1. Supported Browsers